 In each civil case there is an initial scheduling conference.
 At this scheduling conference, the parties are given the option of selecting civil mediation or case evaluation.
 Both of these settlement tools are run by the Multi-Door Dispute Resolution Division of the court.
 Mediation is by far the most popular option among Washington D.C. injury lawyers.
 Mediations are conducted by an attorney from the community who is experienced in the applicable area of law.
 The mediator hears from both parties and attempts to facilitate settlement discussions.
 Mediators do not give an opinion of the value of the case or probable outcomes on liability.
 They will point out, however, in conversations with each side individually, problems with the case and hurdles which will need to be overcome in order to prevail.
 Mediations are held on Tuesdays, Wednesdays, and Thursday in the Mediation Center, Suite 114 of the Superior Court, Court Building A, 515 5th Street, N.W.

 Case evaluation, on the other hand, is also run by an attorney from the community, but the evaluator will give an opinion on damages, liability, and chances of prevailing.
-This option tends to be unpopular among attorneys since it tends to give an artificial floor and ceiling to the value of the case and can, in fact, stall settlement negotiations.
-And, after all, the evaluator is only one person, albeit experienced counsel, giving their personal opinion about cases they may or may not know much about.
+This option is sometimes unpopular among attorneys because it tends to give an artificial floor and ceiling to the value of the case and can, in fact, stall settlement negotiations.
+Moreover, mediator quality is pot luck.

 We handle tort claims in the District.
 If you have been injured call our lawyers at 800-553-8082 or select here for a free consultation.